 The Liquid Component

 For the liquid component of your smoothies, you can use any type of juice or milk.
 Some options are all-natural, no-sugar-added juices or milk, including whole, skim, or low-fat milk, coconut milk, rice milk, soy milk, almond milk, etc. You can even make smoothies with coffee, though that is not recommended for the kids!

 An all-natural sweetened or unsweetened yogurt is a good thickener for smoothies.
 Either regular, Greek, or soy yogurt works well.
 You can even use coconut milk yogurt.
 If using a sweetened yogurt, such as vanilla yogurt or another flavor, you probably don't want to add any sweetener to the smoothie since the combination of the sugars from the fruit, juice, and yogurt is usually sweet enough.
 But if you are using plain yogurt, you might add honey, maple syrup, or even a teaspoon of chocolate hazelnut spread (like Nutella) to add sweetness to the smoothie.

 How to Make Smoothies More Interesting

 You don't have to stick to the basic smoothie recipe for all of your smoothies.
 There are lots of ways to jazz up smoothies.
-Consider adding nuts, honey, flaxseeds, coconut, oatmeal, dried fruits, chocolate chips or even cookies and spices to make your smoothies more interesting.
-For example, when I'm trying to make a smoothie taste like a certain dessert, such as my pumpkin smoothies, I might add graham crackers and cinnamon.
+Consider adding nuts, honey, flaxseeds, coconut, oatmeal, dried fruits, chocolate chips, cookies, and spices to make your smoothies more interesting.
+For example, if you want to make a smoothie taste like a certain dessert, such as pumpkin smoothies, you might add graham crackers and cinnamon.